matt-dray/oystr/README.md

 ## Limitations

-The format of these data have remained pretty consistent for a number of years and there's no reason to believe that it will change anytime soon.
+The format of journey history data from TfL have remained pretty consistent for a number of years and there's no reason to believe that this will change anytime soon.
 It could though.
 In which case, these functions may fail.

 Also, I asked TfL for details of all the possible forms of their column 'Journey/Action', which includes things like station start and end, bus route and much more.
 They were unable to provide this information.
 Therefore, the `oy_clean()` function can only parse formats that I'm personally aware of (train and bus, mostly) given my own Oyster history data.
 For example, I know the exact string for bus journeys is "Bus journey, route <number>".
 I don't know what format this string takes if you travel on a boat, for example.